All

 It is performed in the procedure room of the Redondo Beach office of Dr Umar in a most relaxing atmosphere.

 Female patients often would require investigation for other treatable causes of hair loss.
 This requires the input of a skin and hair specialist (a dermatologist).
 Dr. Umar is board certified by the American Board of Dermatology, and is qualified to manage female patients with complaints of hair loss.
 Dr. Umar often receives referral of female patients from other physicians including other hair transplant doctors who are not certified dermatologists.
 Dr. Umar may require performing some tests to determine the cause of your hair loss and the best treatment options available.
+Once determined to be good candidates for UGraft hair transplant the process is done with special considerations for cutting less donor hair.
+Read more about women and UGraft hair restoration methods here.

 What qualities make FUE far more superior than the traditional strip surgery?

 Traditional hair transplantation requires the cutting of a slice of flesh from the back and side of the head.
 The result is a linear scar that can potentially widen overtime.
 The patient is forever forced into a lifelong self conscious struggle to hide the scar.
-FUE-SFET is linear scar free and minimally invasive.
+FUE-UGraft is linear scar free and minimally invasive.
 Patients without linear scars have the option of cutting their hair as short in ways never before possible with traditional strip hair transplant which is also called Follicular Unit Transplantation – FUT and follicular unti hair transplantation -FUHT or Follicular Unit Strip Surgery – FUSS.
 The patients are not left self conscious about a linear scar that could get exposed in windy situations or when swimming or even when the spouse runs their hands through the hair.

 Is FUE or strip surgery better for hair transplantation?

-If you anticipate the need to keep an overall shorter hair style, then you want to avoid the linear scar that would necessarily result from Follicular Unit Strip Surgery (FUSS).
-It would make sense to do Follicular Unit Extraction (FUE) instead.
+If you anticipate the need to keep an overall shorter hair style, then you want to avoid the traditional hair transplant linear scar that would necessarily result from Follicular Unit Strip Surgery (FUSS), It would make sense to do Follicular Unit Extraction (FUE) instead.
 If you already have a strip scar from prior surgery or never anticipate keeping a short hair cut, then FUSS could be considered.
 I am of the opinion that FUSS is perhaps too invasive a method for procedures involving less than 500 grafts.

 How long does it take for the hair transplant to heal after BHT?